COMBINE-lab/extended-single-cell-best-practices/jupyter-book/introduction/raw_data_processing.md

 -o simpleaf_quant
 ```

 After running these commands, the resulting quantification information can be found in the `simpleaf_quant/af_quant/alevin` folder.
-Within this directory, there are three files: `quants_mat.mtx`, `quants_mat_cols.txt`, and `quants_mat_rows.txt`, which correspond, respectively, to the count matrix, the gene names for each column of this matrix, and the corrected, filtered cell barcodes for each row of this matrix.
+Within this directory, there are three files: `quants_mat.mtx`, `quants_mat_cols.txt`, and `quants_mat_rows.txt`, which correspond, respectively, to the raw (unfiltered) cb$\times$feature count matrix, the gene names for each column of this matrix, and the corrected, filtered cell barcodes for each row of this matrix.
 The tail lines of these files are shown below.
 Of note here is the fact that `alevin-fry` was run in the USA-mode (<u>u</u>nspliced, <u>s</u>pliced, and <u>a</u>mbiguous mode), and so quantification was performed for both the spliced and unspliced status of each gene — the resulting `quants_mat_cols.txt` file will then have a number of rows equal to 3 times the number of annotated genes which correspond, to the names used for the spliced (S), unspliced (U), and splicing-ambiguous variants (A) of each gene.

 ```bash
 # Each line in `quants_mat.mtx` represents